 CPU time is the time the CPU spends executing a block of code.

 The CPU time for a function tells you how long the CPU was busy executing instructions.
 It doesn't include the time the CPU was waiting or processing instructions for something else.

 Wall-clock time (also called wall time) is the time it takes to run a block of code.

-Wall-clock time for a function measures the time elapsed between entering and exiting a function.
-This will include time waiting for locks for database access, waiting for thread synchronization, waiting for locks, and so forth.
+The wall-clock time for a function measures the time elapsed between entering and exiting a function.
+Wall-clock time includes all wait time, including that for locks and thread synchronization.
 The wall time for a block of code can never be less than the CPU time.

-If the CPU time is close to the wall time, the block of code is CPU intensive; almost all the time it takes to run is spent by the CPU.
-Long-running CPU-intensive blocks of code may be candidates for optimization: is there a more CPU-efficient way to do the work, something that involves fewer or faster operations?
+If the CPU time is similar to the wall time, then that indicates the code is CPU intensive; almost all the time it takes to run is spent by the CPU.
+Long-running CPU-intensive blocks of code might be candidates for optimization.

 In a multi-threaded program, the time spent waiting to serialize access to a shared resource can be significant.
 Understanding contention behavior can guide the design of the code and provide information for performance tuning.

 The role of the profiler agent is to capture profile data from your application and to transmit this data to the Profiler backend using the Profiler API.
 Each profile is for a single instance of an application and it includes four fields that uniquely identify its deployment:

 - Application version